 These buildings don't have the same protection as those listed on the Historic England website, but are considered when making decisions on any planning applications we get.

-Details of all the locally listed buuldings can be found on our Locally Listed Buildings in Maidstone page.
+Details of all the locally listed buildings can be found on our locally listed buildings in Maidstone page.